Social media stories are limited-time posts

 I wrote about how important LinkedIn is for graduate students, faculty, and researchers like you.
 And I gave you a bunch of tips for optimizing your LinkedIn profile for networking.

-Stories on LinkedIn will be a new way to create content that helps you connect with people in your field, as well as
+Stories on LinkedIn are a new way to create content that helps you connect with people in your field.
+Stories can be viewed by your followers and connections on LinkedIn for 24-hours.
+LinkedIn stories are for

 And, he compares social media stories to quick business interactions, like passing someone in the hall or running into them at the coffee shop: “sometimes we want a way to just make a connection, have a laugh with our colleagues and move on.”

-And, like other stories, fleets will last 24 hours and then disappear.
+Twitter had been working on “fleets” for about a year.
+Like other stories, fleets last 24 hours and then disappear.

 Story inspiration for your academic life